Discrete signature tensors for persistence landscapes: Discrete feature maps

-\end{example} In slightly more generality, whenever a barcode $B$ has a landscape $\lambda^B$ with a single level, the discrete signature captures persistence, but does not capture additional information beyond it. \begin{lemma} The signature of a barcode $B$ defining a single-level landscape $\lambda^B$ is completely determined by the persistence of the bars in $B$. \end{lemma} \begin{proof} If $\lambda^B$ has a single level then there exists a total ordering $\prec$ of $B$ so that $d \leq b'$ whenever $(d,b) \prec (d',b')$, since otherwise there would be a second level.
+In slightly more generality, whenever a barcode $B$ has a landscape $\lambda^B$ with a single level, the discrete signature captures persistence, intended as the difference values between death and birth times.

+\begin{lemma} The signature of a barcode $B$ defining a single-level landscape $\lambda^B$ is completely determined by the persistence of the bars in $B$. \end{lemma} \begin{proof} If $\lambda^B$ has a single level then there exists a total ordering $\prec$ of $B$ so that $d \leq b'$ whenever $(d,b) \prec (d',b')$, since otherwise there would be a second level.
 Label the barcodes in such a way that $(b_1,d_1)<(b_2,d_2) < ... < (b_{|B|},d_{|B|}))$, with $d_i<b_j$ if $i<j$.
 Then the time-series of differences has the form { } Since the signature is obtained by evaluation of polynomials on the time-series of differences, the lemma follows. \end{proof}

 \begin{corollary} The coefficients corresponding to univariate polynomials $p \in \mathbb{R}[Z_i]$ are determined by the persistence. \end{corollary}

 One can derive some explicit signature coefficients in terms of persistence for single-level landscapes.
 For example, straightforward computations with the difference time-series in the proof above give